trilomix/VMWare-iMessage/instructions.md

     efi.nvram.var.MLB = "FFF"

 Replace EEE with the ROM value and FFF with the MLB value, save and start your VM again.
+OR try with this MLB efi.nvram.var.MLB = "W80AxxxxxxA1A" by replace xxxxxx by any thing like ABC123.

 ## 4. GO!